Stock market today: Wall Street drifts after an inflation report and before the Fed's next decision

 Cuts to interest rates can juice prices for stocks and other investments, while offering more oxygen for the overall economy and financial system.

-Seema Shah, chief global straregist at Principal Asset Management, pointed to a slight acceleration in inflation when looking at how prices changed from October into November rather than from a year earlier.
+Seema Shah, chief global strategist at Principal Asset Management, pointed to a slight acceleration in inflation when looking at how prices changed from October into November rather than from a year earlier.

 “Simply put,” she said, “this isn’t enough inflation deceleration to reassert or justify the market’s policy easing expectations,” particularly when the job market remains solid.

-Other analysts and investors said they expect Fed Chair Jerome Powell to use the numbers to try to push back on traders’ growing conviction that rate cuts will come in the first half of 2024.
-Powell himself has already recently said that it’s too early to consider when cuts could arrive.
+Other analysts and investors said they expect Fed Chair Jerome Powell to use the numbers to try to push back on traders’ growing conviction that rate cuts will come in the early part of 2024.
+Powell himself has already recently said it’s too early to consider when cuts could arrive.

-In the bond market, Treasury yields were holding relatively steady.
-The 10-year Treasury yield slipped to 4.23% from 4.24% late Monday.
+In the bond market, Treasury yields were holding relatively steady following the inflation data.
+The 10-year Treasury yield slipped to 4.22% from 4.24% late Monday.

-The two-year yield, which moves more on expectations for action from the Fed, rose to 4.73% from 4.71%.
+The two-year yield, which moves more on expectations for action from the Fed, held steady at 4.71%.

+On Wall Street, Choice Hotels International fell 1.7% after it said it's taking its buyout offer for Wyndham Hotels & Resorts directly to its rival's shareholders.
+Choice already owns 1.5 million shares of Wyndham, whose board has cited concerns about value and regulatory approval while rebuffing Choice in the past.

+Toymaker Hasbro fell 2.6% after it announced additional job cuts as part of its cost-cutting program.

+On the winning side of Wall Street, Centene rose 4.4% for one of the biggest gains in the S&P 500.
+The managed care company gave a forecast for earnings in 2024 that topped analysts' expectations, and it also authorized a program to buy back up to $4 billion more of its stock.

-In stock markets abroad, indexes were mixed in Europe and mostly higher in Asia.
+In stock markets abroad, indexes were holding relatively steady in Europe and mostly higher in Asia.

-The FTSE 100 in London added 0.1% after the Office for National Statistics reported a sharp slowdown in growth for wages.
+The FTSE 100 in London was 0.1% higher after the Office for National Statistics reported a sharp slowdown in growth for wages.
 That could help weigh on inflation and shape the Bank of England’s upcoming decision on interest rates Thursday.